Image Via Wikimedia

 The dam was used for many years for irrigation but was subsequently destroyed in 1939 after serious flooding.
-Borrow took in the Matebele War on 1893 in which he fought side by side with the likes of Allan Wilson.
-He died in the ill-fated Shangani Patrol led by Major Allan Wilson on December 4, 1893.
+Borrow was in the Matebele War in 1893 in which he fought side by side with the likes of Allan Wilson.
+He died in the ill-fated Shangani Patrol led by Major Allan Wilson in December 4, 1893.

 In 1897, the area was acquired by United Goldfields Company which briefly ventured into livestock production but the enterprise did not live long after it was reported that neighbouring Shona people were stealing the cattle.
 The area was then developed into residential plots and this resulted in the emergence of residential estates such as Helensvale, Hatcliffe, Greystone Park, Quinnington and Glen Forest.

-Over the years, Borrowdale has grown to be one of the most luxurious areas of Zimbabwe.
+Over the years, Borrowdale has grown to be one of the most luxurious areas in Zimbabwe.
 It is known for being a serene home to some of the country's popular politicians, business people, religious figures and socialites.
-On this list include the president Robert Mugabe who home is known as the "Blue Roof" and it is an architectural beauty even from miles away.
+The list includes the president Robert Mugabe whose home is known as the "Blue Roof" and it is an architectural beauty even from miles away.
 Businessman Philip Chiyangwa who is believed to b one of the richest people in the country also lives in the leafy suburb.

 - The first man-made dam in the country was constructed in this area.
 It was eventually destroyed in 1939 due to flooding.